cigotete/exploration_langgraph-agents-tool_usage-events_persistence/README.md

 - Checkpoint: State management of a thread.
 - Thread: Separate sessions of a graph
 - Configuration: Values that you can control at runtime.
+- Reducers: How to apply Node outputs to the current State.

 ##
 More info about LangGraph concepts: https://langchain-ai.github.io/langgraph/concepts/